Follpvosten/nix-rust-quickstart/README.md

 * `MIT` ([file](LICENSE-MIT.md) or
   [online](https://opensource.org/licenses/MIT))

 at your option.
-The `LICENSE-AGPL-3.0-only.md` file does not apply to this project, its inclusion is solely for generated projects (if they desire it).

 ### Generated projects

-The default licenses for generated projects are `MIT OR Apache-2.0` for library crates and `AGPL-3.0-only` for binary crates.
+The default licensing for generated projects is `MIT OR Apache-2.0`.
 However, these are just defaults.
-Whoever uses this template to generate a project holds copyright over the project they generated and is free to choose its license(s).
+Whoever uses this template to generate a project holds copyright over the project they generated and is free to choose how it is licensed.